PlayFab/PlayFabGameServer/README.md

 #### Prerequisites
 * General Understanding of Unity
 * Understanding of C#
-* Understanding of StrangeIoC ( not required, but a bonus )
+* Understanding of StrangeIoC (not required, but a bonus)
-* Understanding of Dependancy Injection ( not required, but a bonus )
+* Understanding of Dependency Injection (not required, but a bonus)

 #### Overview
  This repository contains the source code for a Customizable Game Server made with Unity3D.
-It runs in server mode (headless) and it's purpose is to provide server authoritive logic and / or Multiplayer networking functionality that can be uploaded to the PlayFab Game Servers tab.
+It runs in server mode (headless) and its purpose is to provide server authoritative logic and / or Multiplayer networking functionality that can be uploaded to the PlayFab Game Servers tab.
 This is an Out of the Box solution, that is super easy to customize.

 #### Features
 * Accepts and stores configuration params that are passed into the commandline of the server